How to Terminate an Employee Legally and Gracefully

 When an employer is required to give the last paycheck to a fired employee varies by state.
 For instance, in California, an employer is required to pay the worker immediately, the last day on the job.
 On the other hand, a Connecticut employer must pay a fired employee by the next business day.

 Severance pay is any kind of compensation an employee can receive after termination.
 According to the Fair Labor Standards Act, an employer does not need to provide a severance package to a fired employee.

 It is a non-mandatory benefit but it is a valuable gesture, helping an employee bridge the gap between unemployment and a new job.

 Aside from a lump-sum payment, such a package usually comprises continued health insurance, the services of an outplacement program, or even ongoing pay for several months.

 COBRA health insurance

-The Consolidated Omnibus Budget Reconciliation Act (COBRA) protects terminated workers by granting them and their families the right to continue using the healthcare coverage for a certain period–usually a couple of years, varying by state.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) protects terminated workers and their families by granting them the right to continue using their healthcare coverage for a certain period–usually a couple of years, varying by state.